 3. It’ll then ask you to “select destination” for the service you want the playlists to be transferred.
 Select Apple Music.

 4. Select the playlists that you want carried over.

 The free version of Free Your Music allows you to carry over 100 songs and one playlist.
 The premium version, which costs $9.89, allows you carry over unlimited number of songs and playlists.

-1. Download the app.
-If you have an iPhone, click here.
+1. Download the iPhone or iPad app (iOS).
 There is no Android app.

 2. Open the app and select “get started.”
 Select “Spotify” and then “Apple Music” in the “available services” section.
 You’ll have to give the app access to each music service.

 3. You’ll want to start a “shift” to transfer playlists.
 Select Spotify > the specific playlist > and then Apple Music.

 As of July 2020, there is no free version of SongShift anymore — but there are three different Pro subscription options.
 You can choose between $5/month or $20/year subscriptions.
 There's also a one-time lifetime subscription that costs $40.
 Each Pro subscription lets you carry over an unlimited number of songs and playlists.